Post Doctoral Program at Juniper Gardens

-Alana is completing her PhD. in Early Childhood Special Education from Vanderbilt University and was a Head Start Research Scholar for 2 years.
+Alana completed her PhD. in Early Childhood Special Education from Vanderbilt University and was a Head Start Research Scholar for 2 years.
 Her dissertation evaluated the efficacy of the Positive Solutions for Families Intervention.
 Alana was formerly the research coordinator for the IES Goal 2 Teaching Pyramid Research Project.
-She also has participated in research around the Pyramid model, including coaching teachers to implement practices associated with the model.
-She has worked with Head Start teachers and families providing teacher and parent trainings, technical assistance to teachers, and providing behavioral support to families.
-Alana has 14 years of experience working with children who exhibit challenging behaviors as a coach; behavior specialist; and residential, family, and crisis counselor.
-She is also a Board Certified Behavior Analysts.
+She also participated in research around the Pyramid model, including coaching teachers to implement practices associated with the model.
+She worked with Head Start teachers and families providing teacher and parent trainings, technical assistance to teachers, and providing behavioral support to families.
+Alana had 14 years of experience working with children who exhibit challenging behaviors as a coach; behavior specialist; and residential, family, and crisis counselor.
+She is also a Board Certified Behavior Analyst.

-Alana comes to Juniper Gardens as an RTI post-doctoral fellow to further advance her grant writing and statistical analysis skills, as well as knowledge of RTI in Early Childhood.
-She plans to use these skills to continue her work with teachers to implement evidenced-based practices and families to promote social-emotional development and address challenging behaviors in young children.
+Alana came to Juniper Gardens as an RTI post-doctoral fellow to further advance her grant writing and statistical analysis skills, as well as knowledge of RTI in Early Childhood.
+She planned to use these skills to continue her work with teachers to implement evidenced-based practices and families to promote social-emotional development and address challenging behaviors in young children.

 Shu-Fei Tsai completed her Ph.D. in Special Education at the University of Washington, with an emphasis in behavioral & emotional disabilities.
-Her research interests include multi-tiered systems of support and parenting.
-She has had multiple research experiences related to secondary intervention and program evaluation.
-Shu-Fei has 10 years of experience as a classroom teacher in the general and special education classrooms.
+Her research interests included multi-tiered systems of support and parenting.
+She had multiple research experiences related to secondary intervention and program evaluation.
+Shu-Fei had 10 years of experience as a classroom teacher in the general and special education classrooms.
 She is a Board Certified Behavior Analyst (BCBA) and has provided behavioral analysis services in early childhood settings and home environments.

-She comes to Juniper Gardens as an RTI post-doctoral fellow in order to further advance research and grant writing skills as well as knowledge of RTI in Early Childhood.
-She plans to use these skills to develop high quality early interventions capable of altering young, at-risk children’s developmental trajectories.
+She came to Juniper Gardens as an RTI post-doctoral fellow in order to further advance research and grant writing skills as well as knowledge of RTI in Early Childhood.
+She planned to use these skills to develop high quality early interventions capable of altering young, at-risk children’s developmental trajectories.

 Wendy Iwaszuk joined Juniper Gardens Children’s Project as a post-doctoral research fellow on the Special Education Research Training in Urban Communities: A Research to Practice Model Project.
 Before finishing her Ph.D. in Emotional and Behavioral Disorders (EBD) and Special Education at University of Washington (UW), Wendy worked as a school psychologist, counselor and behavior interventionist.
 Funded at UW by a Positive Behavioral Interventions and Supports (PBIS) Leadership Grant, she researched early interventions for the prevention of school failure and developed a passion for teaching adult learners and school practitioners.
 While completing her dissertation, Wendy directed a Special Education State-Needs Grant for Secondary Transition Services and was an adjunct professor in the areas of school psychology, counseling, functional behavior analysis and special education.
 Her research interests include school and class-wide supports for students with mild disabilities and focus on interventions for students with EBD.
 Wendy’s methodology background is in Group and Single Case Design, Multivariate Analysis, and Hierarchical Liner Modeling.
 At Juniper Gardens she will further develop skills in grant writing and implementing research to follow the Children’s Project mission of improving the social well-being and academic achievement of students by contributing to the investigation and implementation of evidence-based practice.